In the Night

 how things can be here one moment, then suddenly gone,

-how we can work a lifetime without reward,
+how you can work a lifetime without reward,

 how another can truly see you, then turn away,